 presentation of the key aspects of Celtic spirituality.)

-examination of Celtic spirituality through the medium of important figures
+Celtic spirituality through the medium of important figures in its

-reflection on the stages of human life, from birth to death, seen through
+the stages of human life, from birth to death, seen through the

-SPIRITUALITY: AN ANTHOLOGY OF MEDIEVAL AND MODERN SOURCES, New York, NY:
+ANTHOLOGY OF MEDIEVAL AND MODERN SOURCES, New York, NY: Continuum,

 excellent introduction to Celtic Christianity.)